wearespindle/django-logical-perms/docs/integrating_api_frameworks.rst

 Where to go from here
 ---------------------

-You've learned how to create basic permissions, optionally register them with the authentication backend and how to evaluate the custom permissions you create.
+You've learned how to create field-level permission config sets and use them with REST framework and Tastypie.
 You'll want to read the following chapters from here on out.

     **Next up**